gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 find_package(SFML 2.5.1 REQUIRED COMPONENTS audio window) # Works
 ```

 This makes using some packages a bit harder.
-Ideally, there should be a distinct package for all components.
+Ideally, if those components are meant to be consumed separately, there should be a distinct package for each components.

 ### My Mistakes